rook/rook.github.io/docs/rook/v1.5/ceph-cluster-crd.md

 * `crashcollector`: Set resource requests/limits for crash.
 This pod runs wherever there is a Ceph pod running.
 It scrapes for Ceph daemon core dumps and sends them to the Ceph manager crash module so that core dumps are centralized and can be easily listed/accessed.
 You can read more about the [Ceph Crash module](https://docs.ceph.com/docs/master/mgr/crash/).
+* `logcollector`: Set resource requests/limits for the log collector.
+When enabled, this container runs as side-car to each Ceph daemons.
 * `cleanup`: Set resource requests/limits for cleanup job, responsible for wiping cluster's data after uninstall

 In order to provide the best possible experience running Ceph in containers, Rook internally recommends minimum memory limits if resource limits are passed.